2025 Azerbaijan Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-It’s yet to be announced how many DRS zones there will be at the 2024 Azerbaijan Grand Prix.
+It’s yet to be announced how many DRS zones there will be at the 2025 Azerbaijan Grand Prix.
 Last year, there were two DRS zones.
-The activation zones last year were located after Turn 2 and on the main straight after Turn 20.
+The activation zones are located after Turn 2 and on the main straight after Turn 20.
+In 2024, the DRS zone on the main straight was 100 metres longer than in 2023.

 BAKU CITY CIRCUIT TRACK GUIDE